edmundhung/conform/docs/api/react/useInputControl.md

 ### `blur()`

 Simulates the [blur](https://developer.mozilla.org/en-US/docs/Web/API/Element/blur_event) and [focusout](https://developer.mozilla.org/en-US/docs/Web/API/Element/focusout_event) events as if the user left the input.
-This does not actually focus the input; it just triggers the events.
+This does not actually removes keyboard focus from the current element; it just triggers the events.

 ### `focus()`

 Simulates the [focus](https://developer.mozilla.org/en-US/docs/Web/API/HTMLElement/focus) and [focusin](https://developer.mozilla.org/en-US/docs/Web/API/Element/focusin_event) events as if the user focused on the input.
-Note: This does not move the actual browser focus to the input.
+This does not move the actual keyboard focus to the input.
 Use native DOM methods like `inputElement.focus()` for real focus control.

 ## Tips